Add cleanup job to remove everything that have been created on your cloud provider by Terraform

 groups: - name: all jobs: ... - name: destroy jobs: - terraform-destroy jobs: ... - name: terraform-destroy max_in_flight: 1 build_logs_to_retain: 10 plan: - do: - get: git_stack trigger: false - get: git_config trigger: false - *task-merge-stack-and-config - put: tfstate params: action: destroy terraform_source: merged-stack/ get_params: action: destroy

-As you are familiar enough, create a new job which gets our Git, merge parts, get also the tfstate file to know the current state of what have been created by Terraform, then call terraform resource to destroy it.
+As you are familiar enough, create a new job that gets our Git, merge parts, get the tfstate file to know the current state of what Terraform has created, then call terraform resource to destroy it.